Saipraneeth99/Google-Scheduler/README.md

-# CalSyncPro
+# Google Scheduler

-CalSyncPro allows you to manage Google Calendar events using Python.
+Google Scheduler allows you to manage Google Calendar events using Python.
 You can add, list, and delete events from your Google Calendar.

 ## Installation